The Ending Fire

 Saara El-Arifi

-Saara El-Arifi is the internationally bestselling author of The Final Strife and The Battle Drum, the first two installments of The Ending Fire Trilogy inspired by her Ghanaian and Sudanese heritage.
+Saara El-Arifi is the internationally bestselling author of The Ending Fire Trilogy and the Faebound Trilogy inspired by her Ghanaian and Sudanese heritage.
 She has lived in many countries, had many jobs, and owned many more cats.
 After a decade of working in marketing and communications, she returned to academia to complete a master’s degree in African studies alongside her writing career.
 El-Arifi knew she was a storyteller from the moment she told her first lie.
 Over the years, she has perfected her tall tales into epic ones.
 She currently resides in London as a full-time procrastinator.
 More by Saara El-Arifi

 Decorative Carat